-- Official high school (or homeschooled) transcripts
+- Official high school or homeschooled transcripts

-- Official scores for the SAT (code: 5233) or ACT (code: 0735) with writing
+- Official scores for the SAT (code: 5233) or ACT (code: 0735)

 - Official college transcripts from all colleges attended, if applicable